cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

         - Clear the check next to **External users with Teams accounts not managed by an organization can contact users in my organization**.

 #### MS.TEAMS.2.3v1 Instructions
+This Setting is a more stringent setting than MS.TEAMS.2.2v1.
+MS.TEAMS.2.2v1 states the setting SHALL be one or the other.
+MS.TEAMS.2.3v1 takes the setting one step further and the organization SHOULD not communicate with unmanged Teams accounts.

 1. Sign in to the **Microsoft Teams admin center**.